tnichols217/notes/Chem 111/2 - Units.md

-**Atom**: Fundamental unit of a substance **Molecule**: Two or more atoms held in specific shape by attractive forces **Elementary Substance**: Substances made up of only one type of atom (with the same atomic number)
+**Atom**: Fundamental unit of a substance **Molecule**: Two or more atoms held in specific shape by attractive forces **Elementary Substance**: Substances made up of only one type of atom (with the same atomic number) **Compound Substance**: Substance made with more than one type of atom